AdobeDocs/analytics-learn.en/help/intro-to-analytics/analytics-basics/try-in-workspace-button.md

 ---
-title: "Try in Workspace" Button in Reports & Analytics
+title: Try in Workspace Button in Reports & Analytics
-seo-title: "Try in Workspace" Button in Reports & Analytics
+seo-title: Try in Workspace Button in Reports & Analytics
 description: Most reports in Reports & Analytics include a "Try in Workspace" button to allow you to reproduce the current view in Analysis Workspace for further customization.
 seo-description: Most reports in Reports & Analytics include a "Try in Workspace" button to allow you to reproduce the current view in Analysis Workspace for further customization.
 uuid: 10780098-4c58-43b0-a69e-5cf7a763c9e2